Anti-racism at Aurora Theatre Company

 IN OUR LOBBY

-We’ve added a new bullet point addressing audience reactions, and posted an updated and redesigned version in our lobby. - We will continue regular anti-bias and anti-oppression training for front-of-house staff, including bystander intervention training.
+- We will continue regular anti-bias and anti-oppression training for front-of-house staff, including bystander intervention training.

 - We will continue the conversation begun and act on the discoveries made in our in-person and virtual Welcome To Our Space?: Town Halls On Audience Interactions, exploring what theatres can do to discourage microaggressions, including microaggressions among our audience members.